rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 In the base repositories for CentOS and RHEL, IPtraf is easily installed.
 However, VNstat is not not found in these repositories and will either need to be installed via a third-party repository, or compiled from source.
-In this instance I choose to install from source.
-I made this choice because VNstat is a small package and has no real dependencies.
+In this instance, I choose to install from source, because VNstat is a small package and has no real dependencies.
 At the time of this writing, VNstat 1.12 is the latest version available.

-VNstat is a simple package to install and here are the commands
+VNstat is a simple package to install by using the following commands.

-**First** - Download the source and unpack the source
+**First** - Download and unpack the source.

     cd ~/
     wget http://humdi.net/vnstat/vnstat-1.12.tar.gz